 All students who will enter the University of California as freshmen must demonstrate their command of the English language by fulfilling the Entry Level Writing requirement.
 Fulfillment of this requirement is also a prerequisite to enrollment in all reading and composition courses at UC Berkeley.

 The American History and Institutions requirements are based on the principle that a US resident graduated from an American university, should have an understanding of the history and governmental institutions of the United States.

-American Cultures is the one requirement that all undergraduate students at Cal need to take and pass in order to graduate.
+All undergraduate students at Cal need to take and pass this course in order to graduate.
 The requirement offers an exciting intellectual environment centered on the study of race, ethnicity and culture of the United States.
 AC courses offer students opportunities to be part of research-led, highly accomplished teaching environments, grappling with the complexity of American Culture.

 The Quantitative Reasoning requirement is designed to ensure that students graduate with basic understanding and competency in math, statistics, or computer science.
 The requirement may be satisfied by exam or by taking an approved course.

 The Foreign Language requirement may be satisfied by demonstrating proficiency in reading comprehension, writing, and conversation in a foreign language equivalent to the second semester college level, either by passing an exam or by completing approved course work.

 In order to provide a solid foundation in reading, writing, and critical thinking the College requires two semesters of lower division work in composition in sequence.
 Students must complete parts A & B reading and composition courses by the end of their second semester and a second-level course by the end of their fourth semester.

 College of Letters & Science 7 Course Breadth Requirements